 The clinical care subject focuses on the diagnostic and treatment aspects of care, however, the compassionate side of care is better encompassed within the other subjects of patient care and privacy, dignity and wellbeing.
-Looking at the complaints raised around these issues, graph 4c) shows the most frequently raised issues.
+Looking at the complaints raised about these subjects, graph 4c) demonstratess the most frequently raised issues.